jqdark/country-quiz/README.md

 ## Planned Improvements

 - Add support for small screens and touch controls.
-- Separate out code for
+- Separate out generic code for click-and-name games from any quiz-specific data.

 ## License